TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TyposcriptSyntax/Details/ParsingStoringExecutingTypoScript.rst

 - like the syntax highlighter does.

 The :code:`\TYPO3\CMS\Core\TypoScript\Parser\TypoScriptParser` class is used to parse TypoScript content.
-Please see the section :ref:`typoscript-parser-api` in this document for details.
+Please see the section :ref:`typoscript-syntax-typoscript-parser-api` in this document for details.

-.. _storing-typoscript:
+.. _typoscript-syntax-storing-typoscript:

 Storing parsed TypoScript
 """""""""""""""""""""""""